survivejs/webpack-book/manuscript/optimizing_build/01_minifying_build.md

 leanpub-end-insert
 ```

-Now we can hook it up with our configuration like this:
+Now we can hook it up with our configuration:

 **webpack.config.js**